LRboyz/LRboyz/README.md

 - 🌱 A person who likes design but can't design

-- 🐭 JavaScript / TypeScript / Python / Vue / React.
+- 🐭 JavaScript / TypeScript / Python / Vue / React / Flask.

 - ❤️ I like playing basketBall🏀 and Travel 🚗.